Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

    ```

 <Alert severity="info">
 You might notice that Studio automatically **indents** your code inside a function.
-Always make sure to indent your code like this — it helps indicate where the function begins and ends that makes your code more readable.
+Always make sure to indent your code like this — it helps indicate where the function begins and ends which makes your code more readable.
 </Alert>

 ## Calling the Function